Ozzyrec/Random-Quote-Bot-for-Discord/README.md

 1. Invite the bot to your Discord server.
 2. Use the '!quote' command to get a random quote with its cover image.
 3. Use the '!ping' command to check if the bot is responsive.

+## Contributing
+Contributions are welcome!
+If you find any bugs or have suggestions for improvements, please open an issue or create a pull request.

+## Credits
+- Quotes sourced from HubSpot's Famous Quotes.